Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Introduction

 Ideally, one would directly study these real-world tasks to quantify the limits of language models.
 Indeed, a flurry of recent works report that LLM-generated research ideas tend to be rephrased from existing ideas \citep{gupta25plagiarism,beel2025sakana} and that LLM outputs tend to be less creative than humans e.g., \citet{chakrabarty24artifice,lu24salieri} (See \S\ref{sec:more-related}).
 While assessing real-world tasks is a lofty goal, the evaluations are subjective \citep{wang2024aicreativehumans,runco12definition}, and when the model has been exposed to all of the internet, originality is hard to ascertain.
 Thus, the conclusions will inevitably invite debate (such as \citet{si24can} vs. \citet{gupta25plagiarism} or \citet{lu2024scientist} vs. \citet{beel2025sakana}).

-In search of more definitive conclusions, we approach from a different angle: we study minimal and controllable tasks that are loose abstractions of real-world tasks and yet allow one to rigorously quantify originality and diversity.
-This follows along the lines of recent works that have studied the diversity of models in graph path-finding \citep{khona24synthetic} and generating challenging CFGs \citep{zhu23pcfg}.
-Broadly, we refer to such tasks as open-ended algorithmic tasks.
-Our aim is to design tasks more minimal than these prior tasks, and crucially, tease apart distinct computational skills required for creativity.
-This will allow us to systematically investigate issues in the current paradigm of model training and propose alternatives.
+In search of more definitive conclusions, we approach from a different angle: we study controllable tasks that are loose abstractions of real-world tasks and yet allow one to objectively quantify originality and diversity.
+This follows recent works that have studied diversity of models in path-finding \citep{khona24synthetic} and challenging context-free grammars (CFGs) \citep{zhu23pcfg}.
+We broadly term these as open-ended algorithmic tasks.
+Our aim then is design minimal instances of these tasks, akin to basic arithmetic for reasoning, so as to tease apart the bare minimum computational skills required for creativity.
+Then, we can examine how the current modeling paradigm may be limited even with this basic skills, and what alternative paradigms may be desired.

 As our first main contribution, we draw inspiration from cognitive science literature \citep{boden03creative} (see also \citet{giorgio23creativity}) to design algorithmic tasks isolating two distinct types of creative leaps of thought.
 The first class of tasks involves \textit{combinational creativity}: drawing novel connections in knowledge, like in research, wordplay or drawing analogies (see Fig~\ref{fig:combinational_creativity} for task description).
 The second class of tasks involves \textit{exploratory creativity}: constructing fresh patterns subject to certain rules, like in designing problems and suspense (see Fig~\ref{fig:exploratory-creativity}).
 In these tasks, we can precisely evaluate models for the fraction of generations that are \textit{coherent, unique and original} (not present in training set).
-We term this metric ``algorithmic creativity'' to denote that it is solely evaluates the computational aspects of creativity.
+We term this metric ``algorithmic creativity'' to denote that it solely evaluates the computational aspects of creativity.